The Token Dispatch

 Understanding Content Delivery Networks

-A Content Delivery Network (CDN) is a geographically distributed group of servers that work together to provide fast delivery of Internet content.
-A CDN allows for the quick transfer of Internet content, including HTML pages, javascript files, stylesheets, images, and, most importantly, videos.
+A Content Delivery Network (CDN) is a geographically distributed group of servers that work together to deliver Internet content quickly.
+A CDN allows for quickly transferring Internet content, including HTML pages, javascript files, stylesheets, images, and, most importantly, videos.
 Most web traffic is served through CDNs, including traffic from major sites like Facebook, Netflix, and Amazon.

 The significant advantages of using CDNs are:

-• Lower Network Load: Network loads increase sharply during peak times.
-Big numbers of visitors on a server consume more resources, decreasing a network’s performance.
-CDNs help to decrease the “traffic jams” of the internet.
+Lower Network Load: Network loads increase sharply during peak times.
+Significant numbers of visitors on a server consume more resources, decreasing a network’s performance.
+CDNs help to reduce the “traffic jams” of the internet.

-• Increased reliability: Content that is received through a CDN has a better chance of being more coherent.
+Increased reliability: Content received through a CDN has a better chance of being more coherent.
 This is crucial to operators delivering heavier files like better quality video, streams, VR or AR experiences, etc.

-• CDNs provide protection against DDoS: A CDN takes the traffic and keeps your website up and running even before the DDoS attack ever reaches your data centre.
+CDNs protect DDoS: A CDN takes the traffic and keeps your website running even before the DDoS attack ever reaches your data centre.
 You need not be concerned about this attack impacting your data centre.

 Technical Difficulties